Grand Canyon Antelopes baseball

 The Grand Canyon Antelopes baseball team represents Grand Canyon University, which is located in Phoenix, Arizona.
-The Antelopes, also known as the Lopes, are an NCAA Division I college baseball program that competes in the Western Athletic Conference.
-They competed in Division I from 1991 to 1998, the final four seasons with the Western Athletic Conference, and returned in 2014 with the WAC.
+The Antelopes, also known as the Lopes, are an NCAA Division I college baseball program competing as members of the Mountain West Conference.
+They were in Division I from 1991 to 1998, the final four seasons in the WAC, and returned in 2014 with the WAC.

-The Grand Canyon Antelopes play all home games on campus at Brazell Field at GCU Ballpark.
-Over their 16 discontinuous seasons in the Western Athletic Conference, GCU has won five WAC regular-season titles including four of the last five fully-completed seasons.
+GCU plays all home games on campus at Brazell Field at GCU Ballpark.
+Over its 16 discontinuous seasons in the WAC, GCU has won six regular-season titles including five of the last six completed seasons.